loyola-chicago-english/graduate-handbook/handbook.md

 - [ETD/Proquest link for electronic submission](http://www.etdadmin.com/luc)
 - [Dissertation/Thesis Formatting](http://www.luc.edu/gradschool/formatting.shtml)

+## Other Policies Governing Progress to Degree

-## Time and Residence Requirements
+### Time and Residence Requirements

-According to Graduate School regulations, work on the Ph.D. must be completed eight years from the time you have begun course work applicable to the degree; if you entered with an MA, you will have six years from the time of beginning course work for the PhD.
+According to Graduate School regulations, work on the Ph.D. must be completed eight years from the time you have begun course work applicable to the degree; if you entered with an M.A., you will have six years from the time of beginning course work for the Ph.D.

 Students who are beyond the eight-year (or six-year) limit will be surveyed on their progress annually by the Graduate Program Director and must apply to the Graduate School for an extension of their time limit.
 The Graduate Program Director and dissertation director will issue a recommendation to the Graduate School as to whether each such student should be permitted to continue toward the degree.
 Extensions are not routine; students must demonstrate that they are making progress toward the degree.

-Students requesting extensions must fill out the request form in GSPS.
+Students requesting extensions must fill out the request form in [GSPS].
-The GPD will review the request before it is sent on to the graduate school.
+The GPD will review the request before it is sent on to the Graduate School.

-## Application for Degree
+### Application for Degree

 It is the exclusive responsibility of all graduate students to inform the Graduate School office of their intention to graduate with an M.A. or Ph.D. degree.
 Once you have determined when you will receive your degree, you must file the "Application for Graduation" with the Graduate School several months before the graduation date.
+See the [Key Dates and Deadlines].

 ## Assistantship and Fellowship Support